5unKn0wn/5unkn0wn.github.io/_posts/2020-12-08-pbctf2020-bitstreams.md

 For binaries with a lot of branches like this one, dynamic analysis is more helpful.

 # Dynamic analysis
-After some debugging, I found out this binary append write permission to code section via mprotect.
+After some debugging, I found out this binary appends write permission to code section via mprotect.
 So obviously this binary will do self modifying.

 With a little more debugging, it'll run `bitstream` function which seems important.